 Thinkorswim for Scalping

-If you want to scalp stocks but are unsure about which broker to use, you may want to consider Charles Schwab with its trading plaform called Thinkorswim.
-Thinkorswim is well known for its range of tools and features, and many of those are geared towards the active trader.
+If you want to scalp stocks and are not sure which broker to use, you may want to look at Charles Schwab’s Thinkorswim trading platform.
+Thinkorswim is well known for its many tools and features, and many of them are designed for active traders.

-Whether you are looking for up-to-date market information and news, fast order execution, depth of market, pro-level charting, hotkey support, or robust scanning technology, Thinkorswim has an assortment of tools designed to help you scalp stocks.
+Whether you need up-to-date market data and news, fast order execution, depth of market, advanced charting, hotkey support, or scanning technology, Thinkorswim has tools to help you scalp stocks.

 Thinkorswim Platforms for Scalping

-Charles Schwab is a full-service broker, offering many services to its clients.
-As such, the broker has multiple trading platforms for you to choose from.
-For scalping stocks, each one comes with its own set of pros and cons, but thinkorswim (TOS) is certainly the most capable of the lineup.
+Charles Schwab is a full-service broker with many services for its clients.
+The broker offers several trading platforms to choose from.
+For scalping stocks, each platform has its own pros and cons, but thinkorswim (TOS) is the most capable of them all.

-At Charles Schwab, you can trade on the web platform, the desktop trading software, thinkorswim web, or the mobile app.
+At Charles Schwab, you can use the web platform, desktop trading software, thinkorswim web, or the mobile app to trade.

-The desktop trading software comes with all the bells and whistles that you need for scalping.
-It features built-in scanners, excellent charting capabilities, an active trader interface, a newsfeed, and much more.
-Whether you want to scalp penny stocks, ETFs, FANGS, or any other highly liquid security available on the platform, TOS will help you get in and out of trades very quickly.
+The desktop trading software has everything you need for scalping.
+It has built-in scanners, excellent charts, an active trader interface, a newsfeed, and more.
+Whether you want to scalp penny stocks, ETFs, FANG stocks, or any other liquid security, TOS helps you trade quickly.

-Thinkorswim Web is a relative newcomer to the platform lineup but it may not be the best for scalping.
-It could, of course, be used for active order execution but it feels a bit sluggish when compared to the desktop software.
-There are fewer tools and less functionality built into the thinkorswim web platform.
+Thinkorswim Web is a newer platform but may not be best for scalping.
+It can be used for active order entry but is slower than the desktop version and has fewer tools.

-The Mobile App is quite capable and is great for trading on the go.
-Charting is surprisingly good for a mobile app, advanced order entry options are available, and building watchlists is a simple process.
+The Mobile App is good for trading on the go.
+Charting works well for a mobile app, you have advanced order entry, and making watchlists is easy.

-Depending on the type of stock scalping you plan to do, the mobile app may or may not be helpful.
-There are no instant trade entry methods, navigating from chart to order entry screen takes time and could result in unfavorable fills.
-There is also no scanner built into the mobile experience.
+Depending on your scalping style, the mobile app may or may not be right for you.
+There are no instant trade entry options, and moving from chart to order entry takes time, which can affect your trade prices.
+There is also no built-in scanner in the mobile app.

 Free Thinkorswim Account